What causes belly fat after hysterectomy?

 A hysterectomy is a surgical procedure where all or parts of the uterus (womb) are removed.
 It is often performed to treat medical conditions affecting the uterus or organs surrounding it, such as the fallopian tube, cervix, and ovaries.

-The primary target of a hysterectomy procedure is the uterus.
-The uterus is the hollow, muscular organ where a fertilized egg implants and develops into a fetus during pregnancy.
+The primary target of a hysterectomy procedure is the uterus, which is the hollow, muscular organ where a fertilized egg implants and develops into a fetus during pregnancy.
 A person who has a hysterectomy won't be able to carry a pregnancy after the surgery.

 A hysterectomy can be done for different reasons, such as: